ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Debugging Kubernetes Services with KFtray’s HTTP Logs and VS Code REST Client Extension - <a href="https://medium.com/devops-dev/debugging-kubernetes-services-with-kftrays-http-logs-and-vs-code-rest-client-extension-7bd5e527ef14" target="_blank" rel="noopener noreferrer">link</a></h3>
+Help us shape the future of Argo CD 3.0! - <a href="https://medium.com/argo-project/help-us-shape-the-future-of-argo-cd-3-0-ebc670413312" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevOps.dev`**
+✍️ **posted by `Argo Project`**

-<blockquote>Learn how to debug Kubernetes services using KFtray’s HTTP logging with VS Code’s REST Client extension to capture and replay requests.</blockquote>
+<blockquote>We are working on a new major Argo CD release, and would love for your feedback to make this release even better!</blockquote>

 <h3>2.
 How to Efficiently Use GPUs for Distributed Machine Learning in MLOps - <a href="https://medium.com/weles-ai/how-to-efficiently-use-gpus-for-distributed-machine-learning-in-mlops-94add9801a2b" target="_blank" rel="noopener noreferrer">link</a></h3>